+Course Name: Economics Course Code: ECON401

+Course Structure: Lectures: 3, Labs: 0 Credit Hours: 3

+Prerequisites: None

+Course Objectives:

-Course Name: Economics Course Code: ECON401 Course Structure: Lectures: 3, Labs: 0 Credit Hours: 3 Prerequisites: None I Course Objectives: The course is designed for the beginners with eith her no formal background or very little acquaintance with economics.
-The objective is to give the students with a clear understanding of the basic concepts, tools of analysis and terminologies used in microeconomics.
+The course is designed for the beginners with either acquaintance with economics.
+The objective is to give the · ·

+the basic concepts, tools of analysis and terminologies used in microeconomics.
 Emphasis will be on the use of graphs, diagrams and numerical tables/schedules for exposition.
 The teacher is expected to draw examples from the surrounding world to clarify the concept.